johannaruiz/propotional-mqs/scss/README.md

 ###SCSS###

 *This example of dynamically creating a list of media queries from lists, one list for the media type and a second list for the viewport.*
+*My goal is to create the ability to dynamically create media queries by combining this method with the top method by using @mixin and @content.*
 <pre>
   <code>
     @each $vp in $viewports{